laravel/stream/packages/vue/README.md

 ## Streaming Responses

+> [!IMPORTANT]
+> The `useStream` hook is currently in Beta, the API is subject to change prior to the v1.0.0 release.
+All notable changes will be documented in the [changelog](./CHANGELOG.md).

 The `useStream` hook allows you to seamlessly consume [streamed responses](https://laravel.com/docs/responses#streamed-responses) in your Vue application.

 Provide your stream URL and the hook will automatically update `data` with the concatenated response as data is returned from your server: